stefanbif/FPGA-Projects/Lab_4_Counter/README.md

 # ADDER RTL VIEWER:
-- its an example of how the modules for the counter code go together
+- its an example of how the modules for the adder from lab three go together
+- I pasted it here for now because the modules for the counter program goes together in the same way
 ![image](https://user-images.githubusercontent.com/73149111/201182861-941be672-5531-49f6-8797-8bf0ac833e66.png)

 # Counter Pin Assignment: